samiassi731/Incident-Report-ByteBistro.com-Website-Outage-SYN-Flood-Attack-Oct-31-2025-/README.md

 This project demonstrates the detection, analysis, and mitigation of a network-level denial-of-service (DoS) attack, providing a realistic example of professional cybersecurity operations.

+**How to Navigate This Repository**

+This repository is organized to follow the chronological flow of the incident response process.
+It’s recommended to read the documents in the following order for full context:

+**Incident Report**: Provides the full overview — incident summary, timeline, initial thoughts, and actions taken.
+**SIEM Log Analysis**: Details the log correlation and confirmation of the SYN flood activity.
+**Mitigation Report**: Outlines the defensive measures applied and post-incident stability verification.
+(The snippet_oct31_0948.pcap file is included as supporting evidence of the captured SYN flood traffic.)

 ## Actions Taken / Mitigation
 To restore service and prevent further disruption, the following mitigation measures were implemented: